victoriatdev/victoriatdev/README.md

 - 💬 Ask me about **logic, shader programming and videogames!**

-- 📫 How to reach me **victoriartilley@gmail.com**
+- 📫 How to reach me via email: **victoriartilley@gmail.com**

-- ⚡ Fun fact **the furthest you can get from a road in the UK is 7 miles, which is about as far away as anyone should reasonably be from anyone else.**
+- ⚡ Fun fact: **The furthest you can get from a road in the UK is 7 miles, which is about as far away as anyone should reasonably be from anyone else.**

-### Blogs posts
+### Blog posts
 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->